-There are many things to consider when starting up a business, and when it comes to making sure it's heading in the right direction there are a lot of things you can do to support this.
-Some points might seem obvious but done correctly you will find they really help to drive your company forward and become the success you hoped for.
+There are many things to consider when running a business, and when it comes to making sure it's heading in the right direction and successfully growing there are a lot of things you can do to support this.
+Some of the points might seem obvious, but if done correctly you will find they will really help to drive your company forward and become the success you hoped for.
 Take a look at our 7 top tips on how to grow your window cleaning business and secure more reliable customers.

 1. Communication.
-It is easy to forget that most customers know very little about the window cleaning industry, therefore it is always worth explaining to them what they will get from your service.
+It is easy to forget that a lot of customers know very little about the window cleaning industry, therefore it is always worth explaining to them what they will get from your service.
 For example, if you clean just the glass, or if you include the frames and windowsills as well.
 That way there is no risk in the customer being disappointed and you know you are meeting their expectations.
-This is particularly important if you clean using water fed pole, as some people don’t understand the process of using pure water, making it very common for customers to be left confused and disappointed when they see that their windows were left to dry naturally.
-A simple explanation beforehand or even an introductory letter through their door along with their receipt will help to create a strong customer relationship, resulting in a customer that feels looked after and will, therefore, have no reason to not book you again.
-The more returning customers you can get, the more your business will grow.
+This is particularly important if you clean using water fed pole, as some people won't understand the process of using pure water, making it very common for customers to be confused and disappointed when they see that their windows were left to dry naturally.
+A simple explanation beforehand or even an introductory letter through the door along with their receipt will help to create a strong customer relationship, resulting in a customer that feels looked after and will hopefully book you again and become a regular.
+The more returning customers you can get, the easier it will be for your business to grow.

 2. Branding/Image.
 There are many benefits to creating a brand when growing a business.
-A brand image will be what makes your company stand out and be memorable, it differentiates you in the market.
-You’re not just Ed the Window Cleaner, for example, you are a fully established company, with a name, logo and colour scheme that can be recognised.
+A brand image will be what makes your company stand out and be memorable to the public, it differentiates you in the market and represents you as a fully established company, with a name, logo and colour scheme that can be recognised.
 You can then carry this brand image throughout the business.
-Invest in getting your van professionally sign written, as this will constantly be in the public eye and is a great way to attract new companies.
+Invest in getting your van professionally sign written, as this will constantly be in the public eye and is a great way to attract new customers.
 You can then get things such as a branded uniform, business cards and receipt slips to complete the image.
-It might all seem like a pointless cost that you don’t need to fork out, but it is what makes your business professional and trustworthy and will really help you to grow your customer base.
-It could also justify why you might charge slightly more than another company.
+It might all seem like a cost that you don’t need to fork out, but it is what makes your business professional and trustworthy and will really help you to grow your customer base.
+It could also justify why you might charge slightly more than another company in the market.

 4. Online presence.
-Make sure you can be found easily online.
-This will help massively when it comes to new customers being able to find your details as having an online presence will ensure that your company details can be found.
+Being found easily online will help massively when it comes to new customers searching for your details.
 They might have seen your van out on the road whilst you were cleaning nearby houses and want more information, or they could be searching for a local window cleaner in their area - in this case, you want to make sure your website/advert shows up!
 Ideally, this is in the form of a well-established website, although that can come with some upfront/running costs.
-You can also have pages on all social media channels which are free to set up and, unless you opt to run paid ads, also free to run.
-Using advertising sites such as Yell and Gumtree can also help with this.
+You can also have pages on all social media channels which are free to set up and, unless you opt to run paid ads, can be free to run.
+Using advertising sites such as Yell and Gumtree can also help with online presence.

 - Planning your rounds for the next few weeks